limchaos/Refusion-HDR/README.md

 You can print your log at time by running `tail -f log/HDR_sde/train_HDR_sde_***.log -n 100`.

 ### Evaluation
-To evaluate our method, please modify the benchmark path and model path and run
+To evaluate on any dataset, please modify the benchmark path and model path and run

 ```bash
 cd codes/config/HDR